Camp Fire (2018): Ignition

 The Camp Fire was caused by the failure of a single metal hook attached to a PG&E transmission tower on the company's Caribou-Palermo transmission line, which carried power from hydroelectric facilities in the Sierra Nevada to the Bay Area.
 The tower, a little under 100 ft tall, was built on a steep incline on a ridge above Highway 70 and the North Fork Feather River near the community of Pulga.

 The tower had two arms, each with a hook hanging from a hole in a long piece of metal.
 The hook held up a string of electrical insulators.
-The transmission power lines were suspended from these insulators, away from the steel tower itself so as to prevent electricity arcing between them.
+The transmission power lines were suspended by these insulators, away from the steel tower itself so as to prevent electricity arcing between them.
 One of the hooks on the tower (about 3 in wide and 1 in in diameter) had been worn down by rubbing against the metal plate that it hung from, to the point where only a few millimeters of metal remained.

 At 6:15 a.m.
 PST on November 8, a PG&E control center in Vacaville recorded an outage on the company's transmission line in the Feather River Canyon.
 The hook—which was about 7/8ths worn through—had snapped under the weight of the power line and insulator string that it supported, which weighed more than 142 lb.
 No longer held up, the energized power line struck the transmission tower.
 This created an electric arc between the power line and the tower, which reached temperatures estimated at 5000 to 10000 F and melted metal components of the conductor and the tower.
 The molten metal fell into the brush beneath the tower, setting it alight.